squeaktoy/hearth/README.md

     and `hearth-ipc` to implement OS-specific IPC transport mechanisms.

 Outside of these special cases, the rest of the crates in the Hearth codebase implement plugins.
-Here's a dependency graph of the whole workspace, excluding `hearth-core` and `hearth-types` to declutter:
+Here's a dependency graph of the whole workspace:

 ![A dependency graph of the Hearth codebase.](resources/misc/depgraph.png)